james-lawrence/bw/README.md

  - `bw environment create {name} {address}`
  - `bw workspace bootstrap` creates a deployment workspace. this is a directory + skeleton.
  - `bw deploy {environment}` deploy to the specified environment
- - `bw deploy --ip='127.0.0.1' {environment}` to the servers that match the given filters.
+ - `bw deploy --ip='127.0.0.1' {environment}` deploy to the servers that match the given filters.
+ - `bw deploy --canary {environment}` deploy to a single consistent server.
  - `bw deploy archive {environment} {deploymentID}` redeploy a previously uploaded archive
  - `bw deploy archive --ip='127.0.0.1' {environment} {deploymentID}` filter a redeploy to specific servers
  - `bw info check {address}:{port}` checks if the cluster is reachable.

-commands only available inside of a vpn:
+commands only available from rpc endpoint (should only be accessed from inside a secure network):
  - `bw info {environment}` display information and receive events about the environment.

 ### architecture overview